-With Forex trading, sending money to any part of the world is very easy for people, so this sector is developing quite a lot.
-The popularity of this sector brought money laundering and terrorist financing risks.
-Since financial criminals use the money transfer and foreign exchange sector to carry out their illegal activities, the risks of AML in this sector have increased considerably.
+With Forex trading, sending money to any part of the world is easy for people, so this sector is often developing.
+However, the popularity of this sector brought money laundering and terrorist financing risks.
+Since financial criminals use the money transfer and foreign exchange sector to carry out their illegal activities, the risks of anti-money laundering (AML) in this sector have increased considerably.

 What Is Forex (FX) Trading?